Laz Alonso

 Lazaro Alonso (born March 25, 1974) is an American actor.
 He is known for playing Tsu'tey in James Cameron's science fiction film Avatar and Fenix Calderon in the film Fast & Furious.
 Alonso has had roles in other films such as Jarhead, This Christmas, Miracle at St. Anna and Detroit.
-As of 2019, Alonso is part of the main cast of Amazon Prime Video original series The Boys (based on the comic book series of the same name) playing the character known as Marvin T. "MM (Mother's Milk)" Milk.
+As of 2019, Alonso is part of the main cast of the series The Boys (based on the comic book series of the same name) playing the character known as Marvin T. "MM (Mother's Milk)" Milk.

 Early life and education

-Alonso was born and raised in Washington, D.C. and is of Afro-Cuban descent.
+Alonso was born and raised in Washington, D.C. to Cuban immigrant parents.
 He is an alumnus of Howard University.
 After graduating from Howard University with a BBA in marketing, he had a career as an investment banker at Merrill Lynch on Wall Street before making his way into entertainment.

 Career

-Alonso began his career hosting shows on the BET network.
-Alonso appeared in music videos by Toni Braxton and Aaliyah.
+Alonso began his career hosting the television shows A.M. @BET and NYLA.
+Alonso has also appeared in music videos by recording artists Toni Braxton and Aaliyah.

-Also has had supporting roles in films such as Stomp the Yard, Down for Life, Jarhead, G, Leprechaun: Back 2 tha Hood, This Christmas and Miracle at St. Anna.
+Alonso has had supporting roles in films such as Stomp the Yard, Down for Life, Jarhead, G, Leprechaun: Back 2 tha Hood, This Christmas and Miracle at St. Anna.

 In 2009, he played Fenix Calderon, the main antagonist in the film Fast & Furious, the fourth installment in the Fast & Furious film series.
 Alonso had a major role as the Na'vi warrior Tsu'tey in James Cameron's science fiction adventure film Avatar.

-Alonso also played one of the lead characters on the 2011, TV series Breakout Kings during its first season and the first episode of season two.
+Alonso played one of the lead characters on the 2011, TV series Breakout Kings during its first season and the first episode of season two.

 He has made television guest starring appearances on The Unit, Bones, CSI: Miami, NCIS, The Practice and Eyes.

-He was the lead in the 2013, NBC drama Deception.
+Alonso was the lead in the 2013, NBC drama Deception.

 Alonso also played one of the main characters, Detective Billy Soto, on the NBC series The Mysteries of Laura.

-In 2023, Alonso played the protagonist of My Dad the Bounty Hunter, a dad named Terry who secretly works as a bounty hunter named Sabo Brok.
+In 2023, he played the protagonist of My Dad the Bounty Hunter, a dad named Terry who secretly works as a bounty hunter named Sabo Brok.

 Personal life

 Alonso resides in Los Angeles, California.
-He is a Christian.
+He speaks Spanish fluently and is a Christian.